 Dutch cuisine isn’t as well known as say, the Italian or French kitchen.
-Even though I – as a Dutchie – may be a little bias, The Netherands has quite a few special snacks and dishes for you to try.
+Even though I – as a Dutchie – may be a little bias, The Netherands has quite a few great snacks and dishes.
 Travelling and trying out new foods go hand-in-hand, don’t they?
 Are you’re visiting The Netherlands any time soon, and you’re wondering what should be on your food bucket list?
-I’ve made you a list of Dutch food you should try while visiting.
+I’ve made you a list of 30+ traditional Dutch foods you should try while visiting.